Does car insurance cover theft?

 Additionally, your coverage may specify how it will replace — whether it's with original equipment manufacturer (OEM) parts or aftermarket parts.
 Also, keep in mind that your coverage may factor deprecation into the cost of replacing stolen parts on your car.
-Read your policy and talk with your agent so you understand how your coverage works..
+Read your policy and talk with your insurance provider so you understand how your coverage works.

 Insurance reimbursement and stolen car claims

 If your car has been stolen and you have comprehensive coverage, you should promptly file a claim with your auto insurer.
-Your insurer will likely conduct an investigation of the theft.
+Your insurer will likely investigate the theft.
 Once the investigation of a covered claim is complete, your insurer will reimburse you for your stolen car, up to your comprehensive coverage limit.

 Is catalytic converter theft covered by insurance?

 Car insurance may help cover catalytic converter theft if you have comprehensive coverage on your policy.
 Comprehensive coverage may help pay to replace your catalytic converter and repair damage done by a thief, up to the coverage limits stated in your policy, and minus your deductible.
-Angi, and thieves can quickly remove one from a car with just a wrench or saw.
 According to a report from the National Insurance Crime Bureau (NICB), converters contain metals like platinum and palladium that can be sold to recyclers for a profit.
 The NICB notes that thieves often do a fair amount of damage to other parts of the vehicle in the process of removing the catalytic converter.
 Comprehensive coverage may also help repair that damage.

 Does car insurance cover theft of personal items?